 The red sun is moving towards the west,

-Kostroma is on the way - the track is setting off!
+Kostroma is on its way - the path is starting!

-(They go far to the place.
-They put both stuffed Kostroma side by side, dance in a round dance, sing songs, ditties)
+(They go far away to the place.
+They put both stuffed animals of Kostroma side by side, dance in a circle, sing songs and ditties)

-As the mermaids sat this week, they asked for shirts.
+How the mermaids sat this week and asked for shirts.

 Don't be angry, mermaid, your holiday is over!